Letterkenny University Hospital: 2013 flooding

 Following a heatwave across Ireland on 26 July 2013, a thunderstorm brought heavy rain, causing a nearby river to burst its banks.
-The resulting flood "completely destroyed" the new emergency department, swept much of the rest of the hospital away and led to the evacuation of patients.
+The resulting flood "completely destroyed" the new emergency department, flooded much of the ground and first floor of the hospital and led to the evacuation of patients.
 A state of emergency was declared.
 The flooding also destroyed the radiology department, outpatient department, pathology and medical records departments, kitchens and numerous wards.

 Fire crews pumped out the floodwaters and off-duty staff rushed back to the hospital to help patients to safety and to try to save any medical files that had been untouched by the raw sewage that had flooded the hospital.
 Blame for the scale of the damage was laid on cutbacks at Donegal County Council which led to drains outside the hospital going uncleaned for seven months.
 As a result, the floodwaters had nowhere to go.

 Hospital manager Sean Murphy said: "The speed with which it happened was incredible.
 We had an hour that changed the face of the hospital."
 All prospective patients were directed to hospitals in Sligo and Derry, which put extra strain on those hospitals, which were already struggling to cope with patients from their own counties.

 In August 2013, nurses at the hospital were told they would have to travel to Derry, across the border in Northern Ireland, to help deal with the overflow of patients there.
 This created further bureaucratic problems as they were required to be registered to work in the United Kingdom.
 Also that month, the mobile kitchens used during the 39th G8 summit at Lough Erne were brought to the hospital, to deal with the problems arising from the destruction of the hospital's kitchens.
 All catering until then was delivered to the hospital by nearby hotels and restaurants.

 As a result of the disaster, Ireland's fourth largest county was left without a functioning emergency department, with the nearest one in the state being two counties away in Sligo General Hospital.
 Seriously ill inhabitants were evacuated from the county by the coastguard helicopter, which was put on 24-hour standby.
 Parts of the hospital were expected to have to be demolished, further increasing the final cost of repairing the damaged hospital.

 €40 million worth of damage was done to the hospital and it re-opened after nine months, in March 2014.